New Canadians

 Can you get benefits if you are an international student?

 Yes, you can!
 As a student, filing your taxes means you are eligible for both the HST and disability tax credits.
-Eligible individuals with a disability (or their supporting family members) can claim up to $9,872 in disability tax credits, while persons under 18 can claim a further $5,758.
+You can also claim tax credits on interest paid on student loans and tuition fees, as well as moving expenses, in some cases.
+Learn more here.

 Share this article with other newcomers who could gain from understanding Canada’s tax system and available benefits.